open/close all folders

 - 'Party Conversation' in When Midnight Strikes.
 Murial tells Edward "I'm gonna make love to you...".
 He panics and starts backing away while singing inanely about everything but making love.
 Both tunes are reprised in counterpoint before they join together as Edward gives in.

 - In Miss Saigon, the song "I Still Believe" is sung by Kim and Ellen.
 Kim is alone in a hovel singing about how much she loves and misses Chris, praying and still fervently believing that he will come back for her.
 Ellen is halfway around the world in a comfortable bedroom, sitting right next to the sleeping Chris.
 Subverted in that the only counterpoint is the setting.
 Ellen's lyrics show that she is just as lonely and desperate as Kim (Chris' trauma over the loss of Kim has caused him to push Ellen away) and just as fervent in her belief that one day Chris will trust her enough to confide in her.

-- In Next To Normal, the song "Who's Crazy?/My Psychopharmacologist and I" is primarily sung by Diana and Dan, with the other actors as ensembles.
+- The song "Who's Crazy?/My Psychopharmacologist and I" is primarily sung by Diana and Dan, with the other actors as ensembles.
 Dan is reflecting on how and why Diana was having treatments while Diana was telling the audience her path of treatments.

 - "I Can't Imagine" from Vanities: The Musical has a counterpoint trio for its bridge.
 In the original score, the reprise was actually titled "Counterpoint".
 The counterpoint section was also the basis for the Dark Reprise "The Argument" in the Second Stage production and subsequent shows.

 - "The Yodel Blues" from Texas, Li'l Darlin'.

 - Bells Are Ringing had "Better Than A Dream" (written after the Broadway opening) for Ella and Jeff.